The Kübler Ross Change Curve in The Workplace: 7 Stages And 4 Benefits

 In this article, we’ll explore the ins and outs of the Kübler Ross Curve, its stages, and how to effectively apply it in the workplace.
 So, get ready to dive into the fascinating world of Change Management!

-The Kübler Ross Change Curve, also known as the Change Curve, was introduced by psychiatrist Elisabeth Kübler-Ross in 1969.
+The Kübler Ross Change Curve or Change curve, also known as the Change Curve, was introduced by psychiatrist Elisabeth Kübler-Ross in 1969.
 This model was originally designed to explain the emotional stages of grief and has since been adapted to the realm of organizational change.

 The model outlines how individuals typically respond to significant changes in their environment, making it a valuable tool for business leaders.